reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 And [all my teaching material is open source as well](https://github.com/topics/kcd-edu) so I work on that a lot.
 I’m really excited about [the remote workshops](https://kentcdodds.com/workshops) I have lined up!!

 Most of my ~150 npm packages are either "finished," deprecated, or I’ve handed them off to other people who are actually using them.
-Pretty happy with how things are going in the OSS stuff I’ve been doing :smiley: Thanks for the question!
+Pretty happy with how things are going in the OSS stuff I’ve been doing 😀 Thanks for the question!

 ---